LukeMS/keltor/rst/index.rst

    :target: _static/img/map_argos(big).jpg
    :align: right

-The largest kingdom of the Middle Lands, Argos is also the seat of the Imperial Throne.
+The largest kingdom of the `Middle Lands`_, Argos is also the seat of the Imperial Throne.
 Argos is not, however, a puppet of the Imperial Throne.
 Queen Melina Delan Dorell is the current ruler.
 Day to day business of the kingdom is left to the queen and her court.
-She is loved by her subjects and her court is not as prone to the political intrigue, plots and backstabbing that most royal courts of the Middle Lands endure.
+She is loved by her subjects and her court is not as prone to the political intrigue, plots and backstabbing that most royal courts of the `Middle Lands`_ endure.
 That is not to say such things don't happen.

 Culture, tradition and stability are key characteristics for this kingdom and its people.
 This is something that filters down into every aspect of life in Argos.
 So much so, that when spots of tyranny do spring up, the contrast makes them blindingly obvious.
 It also makes them a target.